earthly/website/blog/_posts/2025-04-16-lunar-launch.md

 IMAGE HERE

 Want to block deployments that would violate compliance rules, like using unapproved licenses or bypassing required security scans?
 Or fail a PR if it introduces stale dependencies or vulnerable CI plugins?
 Or ensure that security-sensitive services are collecting SBOMs, running code scans, and deploying frequently enough to avoid operational drift?
-Lunar makes all of that possible—without requiring a wholesale rewrite of every team’s CI pipeline, and without sacrificing developer velocity.
+Lunar makes all of that possible—without requiring a wholesale rewrite of every team's CI pipeline, and without sacrificing developer velocity.

-And crucially, **Lunar is designed to work with the messy reality of modern engineering.** It's not a one-size-fits-all template, and it doesn’t require rewriting every CI pipeline.
+And crucially, **Lunar is designed to work with the messy reality of modern engineering.** It's not a one-size-fits-all template, and it doesn't require rewriting every CI pipeline.
 Its instrumentation is flexible and centralized—meaning platform teams stay in control, app teams stay autonomous, and standards actually get enforced.

 ## Finally

 Engineering at scale is messy.
-You’ve got hundreds of services, dozens of teams, and a sprawling ecosystem of tools—each doing one part of the job.
+You've got hundreds of services, dozens of teams, and a sprawling ecosystem of tools—each doing one part of the job.
 But stitching that all together into a coherent, reliable, and compliant software delivery process?
-That’s the hard part.
-And that’s what Earthly Lunar is here to solve.
+That's the hard part.
+And that's what Earthly Lunar is here to solve.

-If this sounds like a problem you’re facing, we’d love to show you how Lunar works in practice.
+If this sounds like a problem you're facing, we'd love to show you how Lunar works in practice.

 👉 [Visit the Lunar homepage](https://earthly.dev/)
 👉 [Book a demo](https://earthly.dev/earthly-lunar/demo)